miguelzapaton/ehn-dcc-schema-json-validator/README.md

 # *Proof of concept - JSON Schema $ref with enum validation

+_Important: For simplicity $ref is currently hardcoded in the Combined.Schema - please don't recombine for this proof of concept._

 # Digital Green Certificate Schema

 This repository contains a JSON schema for the EU Digital Green Certificate.